joshuafuller/atak-vns-offline-routing-generator/README.md

 ### Prerequisites
 - **Docker** installed and running on your system ([Download Docker](https://www.docker.com/get-started))
+- **Internet connection** for downloading maps and Docker images

 ### Usage
+> **✨ Zero setup required!** The script automatically downloads a pre-built Docker image on first run.
 1. Clone or download this repository
 2. Open a terminal in the project directory
 3. Make scripts executable (macOS/Linux only):